 SNP Board needs your leadership and student knowledge!
-Each year, SNP Board of Directors invites two student representatives to serve as a non-voting member of the Board.
-A student representative seat is now available from both the Six Nations Campus and the Brantford Campus.
+Each year, the SNP Board of Directors invites two student representatives to serve as non-voting members of the Board.
+A student representative seat is now available from both the Six Nations and Brantford Campus.

 All students are encouraged to consider this volunteer opportunity to directly influence your learning experience and engage in student leadership.
-Student representatives are to be nominated by their peers and will address the Board at the Annual General Meeting on September 21, 2023.
-Nomination forms and further information are available from Student Success Officers.
+Student representatives are to be nominated by their peers and will address the Board at the Annual General Meeting on September 19, 2024.Nomination forms and further information are available from Student Success Officers.